 Why is this important, and what does sustainability mean in business today?

-There are three major trends that are emerging in business, that are making sustainable development good business.
+There are three major sustainability issues that are emerging in business, that are making this type of development good business.

 - There is a finite supply of non-renewable natural resources available.